 A long flight and you have more than 4 hours layover in Istanbul ?
-Al’s Taxi layover tour is for you !
-Quit the departure lounge of Istanbul Airport and let’s go for an Istanbul highlights tour !
+Al’s Taxi is here for you !
+Quit the departure lounge of Istanbul Airport and let’s go for an Istanbul highlights!

 We will meet with you at the arrival and let’s go for a magic ride in Istanbul !
 Byzantine Hippodrome, Blue Mosque, Hagia Sophia, Basilica Cistern, Grand Bazaar, Spice Market, Topkapı Palace and maybe a Bosphorus boat trip, depending on where you want to go.

 Depending on your total time available, we can stop for a typical Turkish breakfast in a local restaurant or a turkish coffee enjoying the Bosphorus view.

 We will let you some free time to “feel” the city, and pick you up for the other monuments !
-At the end of our tour, we will drop you off to the airport with enough time left to make your boarding in a complete peace of mind.
+At the end of layover, we will drop you off to the airport with enough time left to make your boarding in a complete peace of mind.

 Istanbul Layover Contact Form

 Founded as Byzantium in 660 BC by the Greeks, renamed as Constantinople by Eastern Roman Empire and finally conquered by Ottoman Empire, today’s Istanbul was one of the most important cities in history.
 With the influence of so many different cultures, Istanbul offers to its visitors a broad range of remarkable sight-seeing opportunities.

 Some of the “must to see” places in Istanbul layover tour are as follows.

 Today, Hagia Sophia is on the top of must to see places for tourists that visit Istanbul.